jbettenh/last_christmas/README.md

 MIT License

 ## To Do: Features
-- [x] Show user search results
 - [ ] Allow user to add multiple movies from search results
-- [ ] Allow user to remove movies from a list
 - [ ] Share movie list via email